-We entered the park from the main parking lot off of Kerns Road, which is equipped with a sun shelter, a few picnic tables and port-o-potties.
-From the parking area we started on the 1.5k Woodland Trail to the .5k Red Oak Trail loop.
-This trail is aptly named, as travelling along it we came to the 200 year-old Red Oak for which the trial was named, with signage explaining the trees significance to the forest.
+We entered the park from the main parking lot off of Kerns Road.
+That entrance is equipped with a sun shelter, a few picnic tables and port-o-potties.
+From there, we started on the 1.5k Woodland Trail to the .5k Red Oak Trail loop.
+This trail is aptly named, as we wandered to the 200-year-old Red Oak that gave the trail its name.
+Read up on the signage explaining the tree’s significance to the forest.

-We took this section of the Red Oak Trail loop travelling north-west along the Blue Side Trail towards where it intersects the Bruce Trail at the north end of the park, then traveled in a westerly (left) direction along the quarry ridge.
+We took this section of the Red Oak Trail loop travelling north-west along the Blue Side Trail towards where it intersects the Bruce Trail at the north end of the park, then travelled in a westerly (left) direction along the quarry ridge.
 From here you get an excellent view of the Burlington shoreline and Lake Ontario.
-The Bruce Trail continues across Kerns Road, which if you continue to follow, takes you over to the picturesque Great Falls along Grindstone Creek at Smokey Hollow in Waterdown (read my blog post about Smokey Hollow here).
-Extending your hike to Smokey Hollow from this point would probably be about 7-8 kilometers.
+The Bruce Trail continues across Kerns Road, which takes you over to the picturesque Great Falls along Grindstone Creek at Smokey Hollow in Waterdown.
+Extending your hike to Smokey Hollow from this point would probably be about 7-8 kilometres.
 I’ve added this section of trail to my ‘hiking to-do list’.

-A main feature of Kerncliff Park is the old quarry, which after 30 years of disuse has become a naturalized marsh-like area with masses of bull rushes growing in shallow water.
-You can hear the red winged black birds here in abundance as you walk the boardwalk through the area that nature has reclaimed as a marsh.
+The main feature of Kerncliff Park is the old quarry, which after 30 years of disuse has become a naturalized marsh-like area with masses of bullrushes growing in shallow water.
+You can hear the red-winged blackbirds here in abundance as you walk the boardwalk through the area that nature has reclaimed as a marsh.
 While we were there we saw a pair of Canadian Geese, probably preparing for nesting season.

-The only thing I would caution with regard to hiking this park is to take a photo of the trail map, located in the parking area, on your smartphone to use as reference on your journey, as I didn’t see any maps posted along the trails.
+Make sure to snap a photo of the trail map located in the parking area to use as a reference on your journey.
+I didn’t see any maps posted along the trails.
 While the trails have coloured markers posted on trees, the markers do not indicate the trail name.
-As you hike through the park there are several trails meandering in various directions, and without a good sense of bearings and a map to refer to, you could get turned around or inadvertently take a different trail than planned.
+Without a good sense of direction and a map to refer to, you could get turned around.